asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Save the file after entering the code.
 Then run the program.
 (In IDLE, you can press F5 or click the Run > Run Module menu item.
 In Visual Studio Code, click the Run > Run Without Debugging menu item.
 In other editors, the steps to run a program may be different.)

-When you run this program, a new window will appear with the following drawing:
+When you run this program, a new window (which we will call the *Turtle window*) will appear with the following drawing:

 [<img src="screenshot_first_square.png" style="width: 400px"/>](screenshot_first_square.png)

-The steps given to the program are:
+In the Turtle window, the turtle appears as a triangle.
+Imagine the turtle is holding a pen on the ground and drawing as it moves.
+The Python code tells it how to move:

 1. Move forward 100 steps.
 (The turtle starts facing to the right.)
 1. Turn 90 degrees to the left.